microsoft/yardl/docs/matlab/quickstart.md

 ### Dependencies

-The generated Matlab code requires Matlab R2022b or newer.
+The generated MATLAB code requires MATLAB R2022b or newer.

 ## Getting our Feet Wet